pankaja-shree/100-days-of-code/log.md

 2. Continued working on the API from [this](https://medium.freecodecamp.com/building-a-simple-node-js-api-in-under-30-minutes-a07ea9e390d2#.o5conj8h1) tutorial.
 Completed a basic working API for CRUD Operations.
 Tested with Postman App.

-3. Worked with @tan on the Momentum App.
+3. Pair programmed with @tan on the Momentum App.
 Created a chrome extension for Weather App that works locally.
+Everytime a new tab is opened, the Weather App is displayed.

 **Thoughts:** Silly mistakes and setbacks.
 My First API is up and running.
 Woohoo!
 Also, created my first extension working locally on my computer!

 **Link(s) to work:** [The Bot Project](https://github.com/pankaja-shree/bot-project)